octavecms/cms-bundle/docs/Installation.md

     $ bin/console server:run

-and get into the CMS - open browser of your choice and navigate to `http://localhost:8000/admin`.
-Type in username and password of th euser you created before.
+and get into the CMS - open browser of your choice and navigate to `http://img.octavecms.com/admin`.
+Type in username and password of the user you created in previous step.
 That's it!